Private workshop INVITATION ONLY

 20.7 x 12.7 x 2.3 cm

-Book was a garage sale find, a gift from a colleague missing the original cover, which was scanned and printed from a similar edition.
+The book, missing the original cover, which was scanned and printed from a similar edition, was a garage sale find, a gift from a colleague.
 A 1923 edition of the missing map was located online, printed on handmade Akbar paper, and sewn in on a guard.
 Map courtesy of the University of British Columbia Library Digitization Centre and its generous donors. <http://dx.doi.org/10.14288/1.0343188>